aangatla/CreditCardDefaultProject/README.md

 Step3: Wait for the prediction.

-For making it easier for testing the model I have provided some test files in the github repository of this project.You can download one of those csv files and can use them for testing the app.
+Note: For making it easier for testing the model I have provided some test files in the github repository of this project.You can download one of those csv files and can use them for testing the app.